StatisticsHealthEconomics/blendR/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve a common problem.
+Using the _TA174_FCR_ data set contained in the `blendR` package, we fit exponential distribution survival models with no covariates with the `fit.models()` function from the `survHE` package.
+This employs the HMC sampler from Stan behind the scenes.
+The _external_ or _long-term_ data are obtained from an heuristic approach to simulating data consistent with user-defined constraints.
+The results are then blended into a single survival curve using the `blendsurv()` function.

 ```r
 library(blendR)